 Terrance was born at Paddington in Sydney in 1949.
 He grew up in Blakehurst, which at that time was an outer suburb of Sydney.
 Terrance is the oldest of 5 children.
 As a young teenager, Terrance’s interest in classical music began to blossom as well as a deep interest and curiosity in the larger questions of existence.
 Terrance started work in 1966 as a Copyboy for the Australian Women’s Weekly.
+During this same period, he was lead singer and rhythm guitarist in several bands, including a short stint privately, at Sydney Conservatorium.
 In 1970 he went on to study and work as a Film Editor with the Australian Broadcasting Commission.
-During this same period, he was lead singer and rhythm guitarist in “Centres of Gravity”, “The Aeroplane Jelly Band” and for a short time, studied music privately at the Sydney Conservatorium.
-In the late 70’s, he also played and sang with the band “Sweet Earth”.

 From late teenage years his growing interest in philosophy and spirituality significantly intensified and after 3 years working and studying as a film editor for the ABC, he renounced all his commitments in order to retreat into the mountains of Tasmania, where he was afforded the peace and quiet needed to ponder some of life’s big questions.
 He also explored a number of meatless diets, meditation, yoga and the joy of exploring utter independence of mind and thought.

 During 1974-75, Terrance’s enduring passion and interest in philosophy led him to live and work at the Findhorn Foundation in Northern Scotland and, in 1976, he founded the “Awareness Centre” at Chatswood in Sydney as well as teaching and lecturing extensively on the “Potential of the human spirit”.